Kandru/cs2-challenges/documentation/rules.md

-bool== (equal for bool values) bool!= (not equal for bool values) contains (if the value of the rule contains a specific keyword)`
+bool== (equal for bool values) bool!= (not equal for bool values) contains (if the value of the rule contains a specific keyword)` !contains (if the value of the rule does not contain a specific keyword)`
 ```

 ### value